Barcelona Day Trips

 By Duncan Rhodes Barcelona Life

-This article was first published at the dawn of time, and last updated in May 2023.
-If you have any questions, pop them in the comments.
+This article was first published at the dawn of time, and last updated in May 2024.
+Any questions, pop them in the comments…

 So you’ve already spent an afternoon or two pootling around Barcelona’s old town, admiring the Roman ruins, Gothic churches and palm-tree-decked plazas.
 You’ve photographed all of Gaudi’s many magnificent Modernista buildings, checked out the Olympic Stadium and manifold museums on Montjuic mountain and relaxed in the hazy atmosphere of the city’s gorgeous parks.